rpet064/keeperApp/README.md

 Forgetting to do essential tasks during the day?
 Look no further!
-This Stylish, Bee-themed Full-Stack Note Taking app Can solve all of your worries.
+This Stylish, Bee-themed Full-Stack Note Taking app can solve all of your worries.

 # Getting Started
 1. Fork and download project